Top

 Organizing these documents ahead of time allows your attorney to evaluate your case thoroughly and develop an effective strategy tailored to your situation.

-A free consultation with Attorney Knowlton can be a critical first step in navigating the challenges of divorce.
+A free consultation with an attorney at The Knowlton Law Firm is a critical first step in navigating the challenges of divorce.
 To make the most of this session, it’s important to come prepared, know what questions to ask, and clearly communicate your concerns.
 Below, we’ve outlined steps to help you make this meeting as productive and stress-free as possible.

 1. Prepare Beforehand